 Some of the guards who accompanied them had become friendly with the Bahá’í prisoners after the first few days and it was already whispered among them that the officer in charge had himself become a Bahá’í.
 These men were all willing to help Varqá by removing the packs placed on his horse’s back and by tying his legs to the side of the horse to relieve the pull from the heavy stocks, but there were one or two men who would not permit this, saying that the prisoners should suffer as much as possible.

 One of the guards was exceptionally cruel.
 He would whip Varqá’s horse to make it gallop, and take pleasure in seeing the agony his prisoner went through.
 Once the officer in charge said to him: “You are worse than the tyrant who tortured the Muslim prisoners in the early days of Islám.”
-“Oh no,” he replied “These Bábís are as bad as those early enemies of Islám, and it is our duty to torture them.
+“Oh no,” he replied, “These Bábís are as bad as those early enemies of Islám, and it is our duty to torture them.
 They think they are the saints and we are the wicked ones, whereas it is the other way round.”
 Varqá was very sad because of what this man said and, turning to him, he remarked: “May the Lord judge between us!”

 The guard said no more but galloped ahead towards a spring some distance away.
 The rest saw him alight from his horse, drink some water, and then start to smoke.
 But all of a sudden he doubled over and started screaming with pain.
 No one knew what had happened to him.
 The pain in his stomach became worse and it was with great difficulty that he was taken to the nearest village.
 Varqá was extremely upset.
 Being a physician himself, he immediately wrote out a prescription for the guard, but it was too late, and the man died.